CodrinBerinde/RailNetwork/README.md

 Special thanks to the coordinating professor, Pavel Píša.

-As of 1st of June 2025, the project is incomplete, the generation of the boards is just a random selection between some known, stored boards; the algorithm described in the documentation is not yet implemented.
+As of 1st of June 2025, the project is incomplete, the generation of the boards is just a random selection between some known, stored boards; otherwise it works perfectly.

+See the available documentation.